Snack-X/setting/README.md

 ### Shell
 1. Install [Babun](http://babun.github.io/).

+## Linux / Mac Desktop

+### Neovim
+Follow Neovim section at [SERVER.md]

 ## LICENSE

     DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

     Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

     Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

     DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
     TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

       0. You just DO WHAT THE FUCK YOU WANT TO.